estasko/scGPT_model_comparison_lung_disease_state/README.md

 When the annotations were further specified to focus on cell type subclass, the possible classifications increased from 6 to 49.
 This makes interpretation of the cluster map difficult.
 As seen below the coloring is grey scale and time constraints did not allow for trouble shooting.
 However important information can be ascertained from the confusion matrices.
-Namely, again the whole human model did a better job overall identifying cell types this is concisely seen by the accuracy, precision, recall and macro f1 score of each type
+Namely, again the whole human model did a better job overall identifying cell types this is concisely seen by the accuracy, precision, recall and macro f1 score of each model.
+The matrix shows further details explaining which cell types were identified with greater accuracy.
+This may be for a variety of reasons including the proportion of cells of each type the model was trained on.

 | Metric | scGPT whole human model | scGPT lung model|
 |-------------------------|-------------------------|-------------------------|
 |accuracy| 0.7433132010353753 | ?|